+Additionally, there are Gold backed IRA companies that allow you to invest in gold through an IRA account.
 It is publicly traded.
 And finally, gold certificates are official documents that imply that you own gold that is not physically in your possession.
 The long-debated question of which is better, gold stocks or gold bars, continues.
 Often, gold stocks move in the same direction as gold bars, but at other times, especially when the stock market falls rapidly, the prices of gold bullion accelerate upwards.

 Still, both gold options are valuable and depend on your preferences.
 Gold stocks tend to be more attractive to growth investors than to income investors.
 Gold stocks generally rise and fall with the price of gold, but there are well-managed mining companies that are profitable even when the price of gold falls.
 Rises in the price of gold are often magnified by gold stock prices.

 A relatively small increase in the price of gold can generate significant gains in the best gold stocks, and owners of gold stocks tend to earn a much higher return on investment (ROI) than owners of physical gold.
 Investing in the shares of companies that extract, refine and trade gold is a much simpler proposition than buying physical gold.
 Since this means buying stocks from gold mining companies, you can invest using your brokerage account.
 You can also choose to buy gold that you can use or that someone has ever used but that has been damaged in the form of gold jewelry.